IgorTriesStuff/repoVoiceEmotions/README.md

 # Tips & troubleshooting

 -   **Antivirus warnings:** portable EXEs that listen to mic & simulate keys may trigger heuristics.
+Consider shutting it down for a while.

 -   **No key presses?** Make sure the game/window is **focused**.
 The app types into the active window.